Giant Mountain Wilderness Area New York State.

 Feel Good about Your Content

-I felt really good about my blog after deleting old blog posts this week.
+I felt really good about my blog after deleting those 1000 posts in early 2023.
 Trashing thin content influenced me to feel better about my blog, brand and business.

-Deleting thin content also gave me greater confidence in knowing that my updated posts will rank more quickly as Google weighs the full body of blogging work.
+Deleting thin content also gave me greater confidence in knowing that my current stable of posts will rank more quickly as Google weighs the full body of blogging work.

 Delete Topical Content to Be Relevant to Google and Readers